osakechan/notoriousPID/README.md

 notorious-PID
 =============
 PID fermentation control for AVR platforms

 notorious PID is an open source fermentation temperature control program for homebrew use.
 The code has been developed using the arduino IDE.

+###Control Overview:

+  A standard PID control algorithm outputs the air temperature necessary to maintain a desired fermentation setpoint.
+Controller output of the main PID cascades into two additional control algorithms for heating and cooling.
+Final control elements are the refrigerator compressor and resistive heating element.
+Temperature sensing of fermenting beer and chamber air is performed by the Dallas OneWire DS18B20.
+The sensor's on-board DAC performs a conversion with up to 12-bit resolution.
+Potentially limitless numbers of Dallas OneWire Sensors may be attached via a single digital input in on the AVR.

+  **Cooling** --  The refrigerator compressor is switched by a differential control algorithm with time-based overshoot prediction capabilities.

+  **Heating** --  A second PID instance outputs a duty cycle for time proportioned control of a resistive heating element lining the inner chamber walls.

 ###List of Physical Components: